Translate

 When Scaling Up a Synthetic Organic Intermediate that is being Purified by Distillation

-The volume of this ‘chaser’ phase should be sufficient to completely occupy the ‘minimal storable volume’ in the reactor contemplated in the eventual scale-up.
+The volume of this ‘chaser’ phase should be sufficient to completely occupy the ‘minimal stirrable volume’ in the reactor contemplated for the eventual scale-up.

-This will almost always involve replacing a traditional lower boiling solvent as part of the modifications of a literature model example.
+This will almost always involve replacing a traditional lower boiling solvent as part of the modifications of a literature example.
 These chaser phases must almost always be acceptable in cost to the solvents they replace.
-Because product is lost whenever it is essentially the highest boiling part of the reaction mixture because some material must always remain boiling in the still pot even at the end of the fractionation, using an appropriate chaser will save money that will be partially lost from whatever extra cost is involved in using the chaser.
+Product is lost whenever it is essentially the highest boiling part of the reaction mixture because some material must always remain boiling in the still pot even at the end of the fractionation so, using an appropriate chaser will save money that will only spent for whatever extra cost is involved in using the chaser.

 Mixtures of Acetonitrile, Ethylene Glycol, and Water in a Liquid-Liquid Extraction of Polar Impurities from Mixtures in Hydrocarbon Solvents